johnh865/webvoter/README.md

 	python manage.py migrate
 	python manage.py gen_data

+You also need to create a `.env` file in the app root folder and set a secret key:

+    SECRET_KEY = 'THIS IS MY SECRET KEY' > .env

 To run the django app on your local machine, use command:

 	python manage.py runserver